 Ready to give your Easter menu a delicious Mediterranean twist?!

 For people of the Mediterranean–particularly those of the Orthodox faith– Easter follows a 40-day fast called the Great Lent.
 Among other spiritual practices, during the fast, mainly humble vegan meals–like falafel, mujadara, koshari, and fasolakia (green beans)– are encouraged.

-When Easter Sunday arrives, following church celebrations, families gather around large tables filled with favorite Mediterranean dishes and delicacies.
+Easter Sunday typically begin with mass and all sorts of church celebrations, then families gather around large tables filled with favorite Mediterranean dishes and delicacies.

 Want to give your Easter dinner a Mediterranean twist?
 Here is a list of favorite Mediterranean Easter recipes to choose from–some traditional, and others with a bit of a modern twist…

-21 Mediterranean Easter Recipes
+25 Mediterranean Easter Recipes

 (click on linked recipe names see full recipes)

 Lamb is traditionally the Easter meat in many parts of the Mediterranean, particularly Greece, Turkey, and the Middle East.
 But, don’t worry, if you’re not planning to do lamb, there are other main course options here too: